akeneo/pim-helpcenter/content/md/first-steps/manage-assets.md

 This rule is launched by the PIM after the asset creation.

-The transformations format is quite technical to define but if you want to go deeper into this powerful feature, [this article](/articles/focus-on-product-link-rules.html).. is made for you ;)
+The product link rule format is quite technical to define but if you want to go deeper into this powerful feature, [this article](/articles/focus-on-product-link-rules.html) is made for you ;)

 :::warning
 The product link rule is only available to link assets to products.
 Yet, linking assets to product models has to be done manually, for now.